Inflation in Nigeria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) rose from 56.4 in August to 57.1 in September, marking the highest reading since June 2018.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) rose from 40.7 in May to 46.4 in June.